Google スプレッドシートとTrelloの連携イメージ

 2. Enter Required Fields

-Fill in each field.
+Fill in each item.

 <span class="mark-yellow">The API key and access token obtained here will be used in later settings.</span>